Raunak0713/AspireAI/README.md

 - Developed a dedicated onboarding form for user profile completion.
 - Integrated Zod to enforce type-safe schema validation for form inputs.
 - Implemented backend integration to persist user profile updates in the database.
+#### **Commit #14** : [Onboarding Checks & UI Enhancements]
+- Fixed the issue where the hero section was not displaying properly.
+- Added robust checks to ensure users complete onboarding before exploring the website.